FactoryBoy/factory_boy/docs/orms.rst

     * :func:`~factory.Factory.create()` builds an instance through ``__init__`` then
       saves it.

-    .. note:: If the :attr:`associated class <factory.FactoryOptions.target>` is a :class:`mongoengine.EmbeddedDocument`,
+    .. note:: If the :attr:`associated class <factory.FactoryOptions.model` is a :class:`mongoengine.EmbeddedDocument`,
               the :meth:`~MongoEngineFactory.create` function won't "save" it, since this wouldn't make sense.

               This feature makes it possible to use :class:`~factory.SubFactory` to create embedded document.